digitalfabrik/integreat-app/docs/conventions.md

 We mainly follow the [standard style](https://standardjs.com/rules) for JavaScript, although there may be smaller deviations.
 Run the linter (`yarn lint`) to show problems.
 Our eslint config can be found [here](https://github.com/Integreat/eslint-config-integreat).
+We use prettier to format code.
+Run (`yarn workspace web (or native) prettier --check .`) to show formatting problems.

 ## Git commit messages and Pull request names